Today I’m sharing my traditional style of Korean Napa Cabbage Kimchi Recipe! 😀

-I always prefer to learn (anything!) in action and I believe cooking you should learn by action, not by reading.
+I always prefer to learn (anything!) in action and I believe in cooking you should learn by action, not by reading.
 Because there are so many steps and actions that words can’t explain enough!
-When you see once, you will understand what I’m talking about!
-If you like my Real Korean Napa Cabbage Kimchi Recipe, please share with your friends and family via your social network!
+When you see it once, you will understand what I’m talking about!
+If you like my Real Korean Napa Cabbage Kimchi Recipe, please share it with your friends and family via your social network!

 If you liked my traditional type of kimchi recipe, please let me know!

 Also if you would like to see some shorter & easier version of my Napa Cabbage Kimchi Recipe, please let me know by leave a comment down below! 😀

 - 3 cups Korean kimchi sea saltor flake sea salt

 - 3 Large size(alb. to 6lb.)
 Napa Cabbages, total about 18 lb, quartered

 - 4 oz.
 Dried pollack (approximately 1/4 cup)

 - 1 Sheet of 5”x 5”dried seaweed (Konbu/Dahsima)

 - 1/4 cup sweet rice flour